Scout24/overpass-api-installation/README.md

+# Deprecated
+Scout24 is not any longer using these features.

 # overpass-api-installation
 collection of installation scripts in /bin/bash to install required components: overpass-api (7.58), its init.d service and an nginx integration